-For the Year Ended December 31,
+e year End ember 31, ea

 2011 2010 2009

-\$5,815 \$3,715 \$14,502
+Capitalized interest \$ 5,815 \$ 3,715 \$ 14,502

 We record depreciation on buildings and improvements utilizing the straight-line method over an estimated original useful life, which is generally 10 to 40 years.
 We review depreciable lives of investment properties periodically and we make adjustments when necessary to reflect a shorter economic life.
 We amortize tenant allowances, tenant inducements and tenant improvements utilizing the straight-line method over the term of the related lease or occupancy term of the tenant, if shorter.
 We record depreciation on equipment and fixtures utilizing the straight-line method over seven to ten years.